ZacKeilholz/final-hipster-fantasy/readme.md

-Final Hipster Fantasy 3 is a modern-day play on hipster culture that utilizes HTML, Bootstrap 4, a slight sprinkle of custom CSS and a fair amount of JQuery.
+Hipster Fantasy 3 is a modern-day play on hipster culture that utilizes HTML, Bootstrap 4, a slight sprinkle of custom CSS and a fair amount of JQuery.
 It also features a massive amount of soundbites from the original SNES Final Fantasy series (plz don't sue me).

 The game takes place in a coffee shop- a place where all hipsters frequent, and the players featured in this battle are (in no particular order):